"Thekchen Choling is more than just the physical temple. It is an open and inclusive community of people coming together for the Dharma."

-The vision of our temple is a special wish for all students and devotees to cultivate the divine heart of Lord Buddha; to practice and put into action the Buddhadharma with an open heart so as to be fully enlightened for the benefit of all sentient beings.
+The vision of our temple is a special wish for all students and devotees to cultivate the divine heart of Lord Buddha.
+This means to practise and put into action the Buddhadharma with an open heart so as to become fully enlightened for the benefit of all sentient beings.

-1. Flourishing of the Buddha’s teachings and preserving the tradition of Buddhist architecture and culture.
+1. Spreading the Buddha’s teachings and preserving rich Buddhist tradition, such as its culture and architecture;

-2. Engage in spiritual development of our students and devotees and be the Voice of Buddhism by creating religious harmony with other religions.
+2. Engaging in the spiritual development of our students and devotees and fostering harmony with other religions and faiths;

-3. Be Socially-Engaged Buddhists to care for and provide support to the young, the old and the needy regardless of race, language or religion.
+3. Creating social impact by providing care and support to the needy regardless of race, language or religion.

 情 。 礼。 義。